Tpatt14/Elk-Stack-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly Available, in addition to restricting inbound traffic to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting inbound traffic to the network.

-- a Load balancer defends an organization against distributed (DDoS) attacks, it shifts attack traffic from the corporate server to a public cloud provider.
+- A load balancer, balances incoming traffic between all of the devices you've configured them too, so no one device gets overwhelmed.

-- A jump box is "hidden" to the public and can only be accessed by the administrator, it allows the adminitstrator to perform taks on the other machines.
+- A jump box is "hidden" to the public and can only be accessed by the administrator, it allows the administrator to perform tasks on the other machines.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
-- Filebeat monitors log files or lactions specified,collects logs events, and forwards them to Elasticsearch or Logstash for indexing.
+- Filebeat monitors log files or actions specified ,collects logs events, and forwards them to Elasticsearch or Logstash for indexing.
 Logs can then be viewed in Kibana for easy interpretation.

-- Metricbeats records system metrics and statistics then sends them to the output chosen, the outputs are Elasticsearch or Logstash.
+- Metricbeat records system metrics and statistics then sends them to the outputs, Elasticsearch and Logstash.
 These records can then be viewed in Kibana for easy interpretation.

 The configuration details of each machine may be found below.